greg-raven/grus/_posts/2012-09-02-la-times-no-conundrum.md

 Greg Raven
 Apple Valley, CA

-I’m not a Democrat, and I’m not a Republican.
-I’m an American, and I want my country back.
+I'm not a Democrat, and I'm not a Republican.
+I'm an American, and I want my country back.